Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Related Work

 \subsection{Other Protocols and Related Studies}

-In addition to MCP and A2A, two other protocols, ANP \cite{chang2025agent} and \textit{Agora} \cite{marro2024scalable}, are frequently discussed in the emerging literature on agent communication.
-These protocols are considered in this survey because they adopt different architectural assumptions and interaction models, which introduce distinct security challenges.
-However, compared to MCP and A2A, security and privacy analyses for ANP and Agora remain relatively limited and largely design-oriented.

-Existing research on Agora primarily emphasizes communication efficiency, scalability, and flexible coordination among large numbers of LLM-driven agents \cite{marro2024scalable}.
-The design assumes a cooperative and non-adversarial environment and does not define an explicit threat model.
-Consequently, critical security aspects such as agent authentication, authorization, resistance to malicious agents, protocol abuse, and data exfiltration are not systematically examined.
-Similarly, ANP is primarily specified through architectural designs and technical specifications that emphasize decentralized identity, encrypted communication, and interoperability \cite{chang2025agent}.
-While these features suggest built-in security considerations, existing work does not provide formal adversary models, protocol-level attack analyses, or empirical validation under malicious multi-agent conditions.
+Existing research on Agora primarily emphasizes communication efficiency and scalability \cite{marro2024scalable}; the design assumes a cooperative and non-adversarial environment and does not define an explicit threat model.
+Similarly, ANP is primarily specified through architectural designs and technical specifications that emphasize decentralized identity and interoperability \cite{chang2025agent}.
 Overall, studies on ANP and Agora currently lack rigorous security assessments, formal threat modeling, and experimental evaluation under adversarial conditions.
-This gap further motivates the need for protocol-centric and ecosystem-level security analysis across heterogeneous agent communication standards.

-Beyond MCP, A2A, ANP, and Agora, existing studies are fragmented and tend to focus on individual components or isolated interaction patterns, rather than offering a holistic security and privacy perspective on the agent communication protocol ecosystem.
-Kong et al. \cite{kong2025survey} provide a survey for LLM‑driven agent communication; they introduce a three‑class taxonomy, analyse security risks at each communication layer, and perform experiments using MCP and A2A to illustrate potential vulnerabilities, and offer defense countermeasures.
+Overall, existing studies are fragmented and tend to focus on individual components or isolated interaction patterns, rather than offering a holistic security perspective on the agent communication protocol ecosystem.
+Kong et al. \cite{kong2025survey} provide a survey for LLM‑driven agent communication and perform experiments using MCP and A2A to illustrate potential vulnerabilities.
 Zhang et al. \cite{zhang2025survey} review LLM-based multi-agent systems across capabilities, collaboration, architectures, communication, and applications.
 However, security is treated only at a high level, without formal threat models or protocol-level validation.